 Roger Berkowitz

-Founder and academic director of the Hannah Arendt Center for Politics and Humanities and professor of politics, philosophy, and human rights at Bard College.
-Author of The Gift of Science.
+Founder and academic director of the Hannah Arendt Center and professor of politics, philosophy, and human rights at Bard College; scholar and leading commentator on Hannah Arendt's thought.

 Top 5 podcasts with Roger Berkowitz